crispab/signup/SettingUpHeroku.md

 Note 1) Default values mentioned here are "snapshot values" valid when this documentation was last updated.
 Checking `application.conf` is always the best source of information for default values.

-Push the source code to Heroku and whitness the automatic deploy
+Push the source code to Heroku and witness the automatic deploy
 ------

 Push the source code (master branch) to Heroku for build and deploy: